 There is political economics and theoretical economics.
 The main differences are: (a) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (b) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.#2

 Theoretical economics (= science) has been body-snatched by political economists (= agenda pushers).
-Political economics has produced NOTHING of scientific value in the past 200+ years.
+Political economics has produced NOTHING of scientific value in the last 200+ years.
 MMT is part of political economics.
 More precisely, MMT advances the cause of the one-percenters under various populist social pretexts of which Stephanie Kelton’s ‘Pony for every American’ is the most recent example.
 MMT policy proposals have NO scientific foundations at all.#2

 (iii) MMT is scientifically unacceptable.
 MMTers are scientifically incompetent.
 MMT is refuted on all counts.#3 The only thing MMTers can do for human progress is to get out of the way.